 How to Make Curry Chicken Salad

 - Chicken.
 Tender, bite-sized pieces of chicken breast add protein and substance to this salad while still allowing the other flavors to shine.
-There’s a section of “Meal Prep Tips” below if you want to cook your chicken in advance.

 - Grapes.
 Delightful bursts of sweetness that complement the more savory flavors in this recipe.
 For a different fruity twist, you could make this curry chicken salad with apples.